 Frequently Asked Questions - Visitor Services

-The Archives Research Centre is on the lower level and is open from Tuesday to Friday, 1 – 4 pm, or by appointment.
-Megan Purcell is the Collections Manager, please email firstname.lastname@example.org, or call the museum to make an appointment outside the regular opening hours.
+The Archives Research Centre is on the lower level and is currently open by appointment only.
+Megan Purcell is the Collections Manager, please email email@example.com, or call the museum to make an appointment.
+The Archives page under the “Learn” tab has details of the COVID-19 protocols that have been implemented in the Archives.

 Yes.
 To date (2019), there are no completed treaties with any of the First Nations of this area.
 For further information, you can learn more about where each nation is in the treaty process through their websites: